Chicken Salad—So Easy to Make!

 Serve this variety of chicken salad mix on this fantastic Fresh Bread (click for recipe!)

-If you have a couple of spare cans of tuna lying around, then try your hand at making our tasty tuna salad too!
+If you have a couple of spare cans of tuna lying around, then try our tasty tuna salad too!
 The tuna salad is a breeze to make.

-We have another recipe from John, AKA "Grandpa Yogi" over in the UK, and he titled it, "Tuna Pasta Bake," and as you might have guessed, it contains tuna, pasta, crème fraîche, and mushrooms.
+We have another recipe from John, AKA "Grandpa Yogi" over in the UK, and he titled it, "Tuna Pasta Bake," and as you might have guessed, it contains tuna and pasta, with the addition of crème fraîche, and mushrooms.
 Please, check out his mouthwatering recipe here for Tuna Pasta Bake.
 Jeez, I'm so hungry right now...

 Speaking of another tuna recipe, check out my Tasty Tuna Fish Soup here.